 This midsize luxury SUV has an available V-8 and seating for up to seven.
 Trim levels include 3.2, 3.2 R-Design and V8.
 All-wheel drive is standard on the V8 and optional on six-cylinder models.
 Competitors include the Acura MDX, BMW X5 and Cadillac SRX.

 For 2010, the XC90 drops the V8 R-Design trim and adds standard heated front seats, headlamp washers and rain-sensing windshield wipers to the V8 model.
 The base 3.2 also gains a standard third row seat and moonroof.

 The XC90 carries Volvo’s familiar face — not the previous boxy angles, but the smoother, friendlier look that’s been present since the early 2000s.
 The door handles and side mirrors are body-colored, and the mirrors incorporate turn signals.
 The roof rails are trimmed in black or aluminum.
 The R-Design trim changes the look of the grille and adds rear skid plates.
 The V8 adds twin dual exhaust pipes.

 The vehicle is 189.3 inches long and 74.7 inches wide.
 It’s the shortest of its competitors and, with the exception of the SRX, also the narrowest.

 - Available 18-, 19- or 20-inch alloy wheels

 - Standard front fog lights

-- Standard power heated mirrors with turn signals
+- Standard power, heated mirrors with integrated turn signals

 - Optional headlight washers